 Dr Martin Hurst

-- Lecturer in Physical Geography (School of Geographical and Earth Sciences)
+- Senior Lecturer in Landscape Dynamics (School of Geographical & Earth Sciences)

 Natural Environment Research Council Highlight Topic: £560k (WP component).
 BLUE-Coast - Physical and biological dynamic coastal processes and their role in coastal recovery.
 Co-I on work package with the British Geological Survey.

 Natural Environment Research Council Innovation Project: £128k.
 Software for quantifying shallow landslide hazards to transportation infrastructure under changing climate and forest management.
 Co-I with University of Edinburgh.

 Daniel Peifer Bezerra, PhD Candidate (passed 2018), University of Glasgow: Lanscape evolution of the interior of continents in intraplate settings.

 Danielle Buchanan, MSc (Res) (passed 2019), University of Glasgow: The morphodynamics of a rock coast system: multi-decadal to seasonal scale change on the Glamorgan Coast, UK

 - Danielle is now working as a Junior Coastal Investigator with the Coastal Marine Applied Research team at University of Plymouth

 - She will commence PhD study at Cardiff University in October 2019

 Eilidh Stott, MSc (Res) (submitted 2018), University of Glasgow: Rainfall-to-reach, a framework for modelling braided river morphodynamics